Optimizing Content for Mobile

 - Use a responsive template for everything, including emails.

 - Keep the motivations of your on-the-go customers in mind.
-If most people come to your site looking for certain types of content, such as directions, make that content particularly easy to find on mobile.
+If most people come to your site looking for certain types of content, such as directions, optimize content and make it easy to find.